Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Introduction

 \begin{hope} Hope~\ref{hope:general} is true for games with acyclic game graph. \end{hope} This is motivated, e.g., by the fact that in \emph{safety} MDPs (where the only active player tries to \emph{avoid} a particular state~$f$) with acyclic game graph and infinite action sets the player has $\eps$-optimal MD strategies \cite[Corollary~26]{KMST2020c}.
 The same does not hold without the acyclicity assumption \cite[Theorem~3]{KMSW2017}.

 \begin{hope} Hope~\ref{hope:general} is true if Maximizer can additionally use a step counter to choose his actions. \end{hope} This is weaker than Hope~\ref{hope:acyclic}, because by using a step counter Maximizer effectively makes the game graph acyclic.
+However, the reverse does not hold.
+Not every acyclic game graph has an implicit step counter.

-\begin{hope} In turn-based reachability games, Maximizer has $\eps$-optimal strategies that use only finite memory. \end{hope} This is motivated, e.g., by the fact that in MDPs with acyclic game graph and B\"uchi objective, the player has $\eps$-optimal deterministic strategies that require only 1 bit of memory, but no $\eps$-optimal MR strategies \cite{KMST:ICALP2019}.
+\begin{hope} In turn-based reachability games, Maximizer has $\eps$-optimal strategies that use only finite memory. \end{hope} This is motivated, e.g., by the fact that in MDPs with acyclic game graph and B\"uchi objective, the player has $\eps$-optimal deterministic strategies that require only 1 bit of memory, but no $\eps$-optimal MR strategies \cite[]{KMST:ICALP2019}.

 It might be advantageous for Maximizer to keep his memory mode private.
 This motivates the following final weakening of Hope~\ref{hope:finite-mem}.

 \begin{hope} In turn-based reachability games, Maximizer has $\eps$-optimal strategies that use only private finite memory. \end{hope}